sojurner/Personal-blog/src/posts/military/service-dress-uniforms.md

 The amount of time I've spent, making these things "**straight**", gives me *partial PTSD* just thinking about it.

-The problem is, at least in this context, "**straight**", is *relative*.
+The problem is, at least in this context, "**straight**" is *relative*.
 If the goal is to be "**straight**" as in parallel to the ground, then simple common sense would suggest it to be a near *impossible task to achieve*.

 You can't pin something "**straight**" on an article of clothing that is made to fit on the curvature of the upper body, especially when its pinned on two sides.
 Its not a *flat surface*; you're dealing with both *depth & height*.
 Something that is pinned "**straight**" when the jacket is *hanging from a hanger*, won't appear "**straight**" when the jacket is worn on a variably moving human being.